technix/atrament.ink/docs/atrament.md

 Most of this documentation describes how to create games with Atrament Web UI.

-Example of a game made with Atrament:
+Example of a game made with Atrament, "[The Coiled Crown](https://technix.itch.io/the-coiled-crown)":

 !["The Coiled Crown"](/img/doc/the-coiled-crown.png)